sirAndros/KeePassWinHello/.github/ISSUE_TEMPLATE/bug_report.md

  **KeePass settings and environment**
  - Is secure desktop enabled
  - Is KeePass running under Administrator (in elevated process)
+ - Was it right after hibernation
+ - Was KeePass minified or closed
  - Installed plugins (if any)
  - Any specific settings in KeePass/Plugin